-axSpA in numbers1
+axSpA in numbers

-Understanding the impact of axSpA on people’s lives through the International Map of axSpA (IMAS)
+Understanding the impact of axSpA on people’s lives

 0

-Total number of participants in europe1
+Total number of participants1,2

 Age range:

-18 – 85 years1
+18 – 87 years

 Standard deviation:

-Mean age at symptom onset 26.6 years old1
+Mean age at symptom onset 26.8 years2

-70 YearsHealthcare professionals visited before diagnosis1:
+75 YearsHealthcare professionals visited before diagnosis:2

 -